marinimau/ds_travelling_salesman_problem_solved_as_max_flow/README.md

-# [DS] Travelling Salesman Problem solved as Maximum Flow Problem
+# [DS] Travelling Salesman Problem solved using Maximum Flow Problem

+Implementation of an optimal algorithm to resolve symmetric instances of the TSP problem.